Jaw Pain Is Not Normal

 Diagnosis

-The process of addressing TMD starts with a thorough clinical assessment, encompassing an evaluation of your facial structure, jaw alignment, bite, joints, and teeth.
-Throughout the appointment, we will assess for any signs of discomfort or sensitivity, and pay attention to any clicking or popping sounds that might occur during mouth movements, swallowing, or chewing.
-In the event that the disorder is identified, an initial course of treatment frequently involves the suggestion of a bite splint or night guard.
+The first step in addressing TMD is a comprehensive clinical evaluation, where we examine your facial structure, jaw alignment, bite, joints, and teeth.
+During this visit, we’ll check for any signs of discomfort or sensitivity and listen for any clicking or popping sounds when you move your mouth, swallow, or chew.
+If TMD is diagnosed, the initial treatment usually involves recommending a bite splint or night guard.

 Treatment and Relief